 Amita Kirpalani is a writer and curator.
 She writes regularly about contemporary art, and her work has appeared in publications such as Art Monthly and Art + Australia.
 She was previously editor of the arts review website, and is currently producing a podcast of longform interviews with contemporary artists.

 Amita has held curatorial positions at CCAS, Gertrude Contemporary and ACMI.
-She is Projects Producer for the Wheeler Centre.
+She was Projects Producer for the Wheeler Centre.